moonseyes/TerminalShaderRenderApp/README.md

     - `app.py` asks the renderer for a new frame, passing in the current time (`iTime`).
     - `morderngl_load.py` uses OpenGL to run the fragment shader and renders the output to an off-screen texture.
     - The texture's pixel data is read and returned to `app.py` as a NumPy array.
-    - `app.py` converts this array into a string of colored characters.
+    - `app.py` converts this array into a string of styled half-height block characters, using two pixels of the image for each character in the terminal to double the vertical resolution.
     - The Textual `Static` widget is updated, "drawing" the frame in the terminal.

 ## Screenshot